 Two-thirds of the employees who had confessed a sexual abuse admitted that afterward, they felt some negative vibes from their colleagues, and “They become troublemakers — nobody wants to hire them or work with them anymore,” added Ms. Berdahl.
 Their fears were also proven to be true in the research of Dr. Fitzgerald.

 In his study, he included 2000 women.
 They were all working at state universities.
 The findings released all the hidden fears that the victim women kept inside them.

 - Fear that they would not be believed for telling the truth,

 - that they will be known as troublemakers,

 - fear that they would lose their jobs,

 - and fear that they will lose their own marriage.

 How do you think men and women together can stop sexual harassment?
 Leave behind your thoughts in the comments section.
-Also subscribe with us for more such awesome articles.
+Also, subscribe to receive new articles.